They are among the most valuable men in any cricket team but what is a finisher and who are the best in cricket history?

 Pakistan’s influential captain Javed Miandad is another man who batted higher up the order.
 His qualities as a finisher include the ability to accumulate patient runs at the start of his innings before speeding up later on.

 He made no fewer than eight centuries in ODIs with an excellent average of 41.70.
 His strike rate of 67.01 may sound modest but remember that this came at a time when run rates were much lower.

 When you look back on Mike Hussey’s career, it’s hard to believe that he was nearly 30 before he played his first international match.
 Imagine what his numbers would have been like if he’d debuted some five years earlier when he looked ready to step up,

-Hussey quickly became known as one of the best finishers in cricket, in fact he is one of the best finishers in all formats.
+Hussey quickly became known as one of the best finishers in cricket, in fact he is one of the best finishers in all three formats.
 His best score in ODIs underlines his finishing quality as he came in at number six to make 109 from 90 deliveries against the West Indies.

 11. Virat Kohli

 Virat Kohli inherited India’s captaincy from MS Dhoni and he certainly lived up to his predecessor’s legacy.
 Like Javed Miandad, Kohli can start patiently before exploding to boost his individual score, and the team total, in the death overs.